Square Leg

 Square Leg was criticised for a number of reasons: the weapons used were exclusively in the high-yield megaton range, with an average of 1.5 Mt per bomb, but a realistic attack based on known Soviet capabilities would have seen mixed weapons yields, including many missile-based warheads in the low-hundred-kiloton range.
 Also, no targets in Inner London were attacked (for example, Whitehall, the centre of British government), though collateral damage from strikes on Outer London targets and on Potters Bar and Ongar (Note: Near the site of Kelvedon Hatch Sub-Regional Headquarters.) meant that much of the Inner London area was still destroyed; towns such as Eastbourne were hit for no obvious reason.
 (Note: Duncan Campbell speculated that, since the exercise presumed a prevailing southerly wind at the time of attack, a groundburst strike on Eastbourne would increase the amount of fallout afflicting the rest of South East England, but himself believed that the prospect of deliberately increasing fallout in this way "may be fanciful", whereas strikes on Dungeness offered a more realistic prospect of increased fallout due to that region's nuclear reactors.)
 All government and military bunkers were assumed to have survived for exercise purposes, although Kelvedon Hatch Sub-Regional Headquarters had difficulty in establishing regional control.
 The United Kingdom Warning and Monitoring Organisation was not a "live" participant, with the strike data it would have provided instead being pre-recorded and played into the exercise as it proceeded, an aspect that was criticised by participants after the exercise.

+The British military's involvement with Square Leg fell under the auspices of the wider "Crusader 80" series of exercises.

 The Lothian Regional Council refused to participate in Square Leg, and the exercise came under journalistic scrutiny after its details were leaked to the press, but otherwise, despite providing a "major boost" to the nuclear disarmament movement, it was not met with significant opposition in the way that the later Hard Rock exercise would be.